 Ball pythons have relatively easy eating requirements.
 Even though you can skip several days between feedings—you don’t want to skip too many.
 An adult ball python can survive up to 6 months without eating, but such a long period can be disastrous for the health of the reptile.

-Let’s break down how long ball pythons can and should go in between meals—and how often you should feed them for an ideal diet.
+Let’s break down how long ball pythons can and should go between meals—and how often you should feed them for an ideal diet.

 Ball Python Diet